 2. REASONABLE ACCOMMODATION: Requests for transfers that are based on a need for a reasonable accommodation will be provided priority over other requests.
-Transfers will be provided to persons who have a medical or other disability related verified need, in the chronological order of requests received.
+Transfers will be provided to persons who have a medical or other verified need, because of a disability, in the chronological order of requests received.
 All other transfers will be provided after requests for reasonable accommodations and will occur in chronological order by the date the request was received.

-13. DEFINITIONS
+15. DEFINITIONS